-If you’re under 25 and sexually active, it’s recommended that you have a chlamydia test once a year or when you change sexual partner.
+If you live in England, and you’re a woman who is under 25 and sexually active, it’s recommended that you have a chlamydia test when you change sexual partner and once a year.

 You could still have chlamydia even if a partner has tested negative.
 The only way to make sure you don’t have chlamydia is to get tested yourself.

 If you have chlamydia, you’ll be encouraged to be tested for other STIs as you can have more than one STI at the same time.